rigogomes123/Unit-_15_web_developmentt/README.md

 TC10:

-Desciption:
+Desciption: To check if hover effect works in the logo image.

-Expected result:
+Expected result: The hover effect will work as expected.

-Actual: result:
+Actual: result: The hover effect worked as expected.